 Dishes Containing Chocolate That Are Safe When Pregnant

-So long as you’re keeping an eye on your caffeine, sugar and fat intake, there’s nothing to stop you from having a chocolatey treat when you’re pregnant.
+So long as you’re keeping an eye on your caffeine, fat and sugar intake, there’s nothing to stop you from having a chocolatey treat when you’re pregnant.

 - Hot Chocolate or Drinking Chocolate – if making it yourself, use your preferred type of pasterurized milk and try to use less sugar if possible.
 Some commercial chocolate drinks (e.g. in coffee shops) can rack up the calories, so have them as an occasional treat, rather than a regular thing.

 - Chocolate Eclairs – So long as the cream inside them is pasteurized, eclairs (or similar desserts like profiteroles) are safe to eat.
 The same issue of moderation applies, though (sadly).